 ESI, McNees Wallace and Nurick LLC, and SRW Strategies worked with officials of Newtown Township, Bucks County, Pennsylvania to assess its financial condition and develop a file-year plan.

 Economic and Financial Recovery Strategies

-The pandemic and recession have changed the landscape of industries, commercial corridors and communities across the country.
+The pandemic has changed the landscape of industries, commercial corridors, and communities across the country.
 ESI combines carefully monitoring of the latest insights with proven experience in economic development to help jurisdictions and business districts think through the smartest ways to rebuild activity.

-Policy choices about benefit, taxation and savings programs impact the ability of vulnerable citizens to meet their needs, as well as labor markets and economic growth.
-Rigorous analysis can help to define the importance of issues and inform successful policy design.
+Policy choices about benefit, taxation, and savings programs impact the ability of vulnerable citizens to meet their needs, as well as labor markets and economic growth.
+ESI’s rigorous analyses can help to define the importance of issues and inform successful policy formation.

 Ready to find out more?